3db/3db/docs_src/usage/extending.rst

 Step 2: Client renders and applies controls
 ''''''''''''''''''''''''''''''''''''''''''''

-These job metdata are passed to the rendering module, along with the rendering parameters from the config file.
+The job metadata is passed to the rendering module, along with the rendering parameters from the config file.
 The default renderer is Blender, but as shown `here <custom_renderer.html>`__, users can implement their own rendering module, as long as it provides concrete implementations of a few simple abstract functions.
-The renderer outputs a list of renderings---both a standard RGB render as well as any others that were requested inside the config file (see `here <quickstart.html#rendering-settings>`__ ), such as a UV map or segmentation map.
+The renderer outputs a list of renderings---both a standard RGB render as well as any others that were requested inside the config file (see `here <quickstart.html#rendering-settings>`__), such as a UV map or segmentation map.

 As part of step 2, the renderer applies a set of ``controls``, or structured scene transformations, described `here <quickstart.html#controls-settings>`__.
 Users can also implement their own controls, as shown